 🎀 Disadvantage: This is a bad combination.
 If they cannot drive you places and they cannot shop without you there, shopping may be impossible.

-🎀 Disadvantage: If you have special needs, such as not wearing perfume, the agency may not make these arrangements and the caregiver may not agree.
+🎀 Disadvantage: If you have special needs, such as not wearing perfume, it may be harder to get the agency to these arrangements and the caregiver may not agree.

 🎀 Disadvantage: You can’t control who they send.
 You can’t pick someone you like.

-🎀 Some agencies only pay their workers $7-$8 per hour and it is hard to find anyone who is good or willing to keep a job at this pay rate
+🎀 Disadvantage: Some agencies only pay their workers $7-$8 per hour and it is hard to find anyone who is good or willing to keep a job at this pay rate.
+Self-directed care may pay higher.

 Self Directed Care

 🎀 Advantage: Pick your own attendant.
-Choose whoever you want. (exception: In most states it cannot be your spouse).
+Choose whoever you want. (exception: In many states it cannot be your spouse).

-🎀 Advantage: You can find someone who meets your needs.
+🎀 Advantage: You may have better luck finding someone who meets your needs.
 For example, if you need someone who owns a car, you can be sure to only hire someone who owns a car.
 If you want someone who can shop for you, you can be sure to only hire someone that you trust to give your grocery money to.

-🎀 Advantage: In some states, your caregiver will get a higher salary.
-In some states, you can help decide the salary.
+🎀 Advantage: In some states, your caregiver will get a higher salary and/or you will get more care hours.

 🎀 Advantage/Disadvantage: You supervise the person and you are the “boss.”
 Maybe you like this, maybe you don’t.

-🎀 Advantage: As soon as you are approved, you can begin getting assistance.
+🎀 Possible Advantage: Not true in all states, but in some states, as soon as you are approved, you can begin getting assistance.
 You do not have to wait for an agency to place someone.
 For example, if the date of your Medicaid eligibility is in January, but the paperwork is not all processed and in place til March, you may be able to start tracking caregiver hours in January, and then submit three months of timesheets at once.
-This may vary by state.

 🎀 Disadvantage: Takes time and energy to screen and select attendants